medo172192/dropzone/README.md

 ```

-## send one request with multple data
+## send one request with multiple data

 ```javascript
 var dropzone = new DropzoneLib();